-We ensure that children are safe from terrorist and extremist material when accessing the internet in school, suitable filtering is in place.
-We regularly teach pupils about online safety through the assembly programme and PHSCEE lessons.
+We ensure that children are safe from terrorist and extremist material when accessing the internet in school as suitable filtering is in place.
+We regularly teach pupils about British Values and online safety through the assembly programme and PHSCEE lessons.